Victoria Granny Flat Rules -The Complete Summary Here

-Victoria has some of the strictest regulations on granny flats than anywhere else in the country.
-It’s not impossible to build one, you just need to know the rules.
-So, here is a summary of rules for Granny Flats in VIC:
+Victoria has always had some of the strictest regulations on granny flats in Australia.
+But they have come a long way in the last few years.
+It is not impossible to build a granny flat, you just need to know the regulations.
+A basic rundown of the regulations are that:

 Going over these rules now will save you a headache later on

 I will discuss the costs of building a granny flat, and what you can have in your dependent persons unit, before it is looked at like unit that is “too” self-contained, taking it into the “second dwelling” category.
 I will cover transportable building regulations including your “granny flat” options.
 I will provide you with a list of recommended granny flat builders in and around Melbourne.
 I will discuss what Councils’ can do if you are seen to be using your DPU as a private rental, and lastly, what benefits are gained from a resale of a DPU.

 A Dependent Person’s Unit is defined as being a removable or moveable building that is on the same lot as an existing dwelling and is used to provide accommodation for a person dependent on a resident of the existing (main) dwelling.

 Can You Build a Granny Flat (Dependent Persons Unit) on Your VIC Property?